Brayoh-ux/Deleani-studio-Brian/README.md

 Brian Mbugua Nderitu

 ## Description
-* Delani  unifies design,development and product management to create exceptional products.
-We start each project by understanding your busines goals, the user's needs and the product requirements Then we help translate them into effective and elegant solutions.
+* This is a project that details what Delani Studio does and their work. it allows users to send messages and receive email confirmations n receival of the messages by the company.

 ## Technologies Used
 * HTML5